oracle-cne/ocne/doc/cluster-management/upgrade.md

 #### Creating a Cluster

 Create a small cluster with the libvirt provider.
 The same process is used for most providers.
-The oci provider is an exception because the the Cluster API update process is driven through Cluster API.
+The oci provider is an exception because the Cluster API update process is driven through Cluster API.

 ```